holepunchto/script-linker/README.md

 #### `for await (const { isImport, module } of s.dependencies(filename))`

 Walk the dependencies of a module.
 Each pair of isImport, module is only yielded once.

+#### `await s.warmup(entryPoints)`

+Warmup a single or multiple entrypoints.
+Speeds up CJS loading by bulk transferring the source.
+Requires the `warmup` hook being set.